George and Mildred: Premise

 George and Mildred Roper have left their old house after receiving a compulsory purchase order from the council, and move to 46 Peacock Crescent in upmarket Hampton Wick.
 While Mildred enjoys the chance to better herself in her new surroundings, she is always being thwarted—usually by the lazy, inept and generally unemployed George, who has no interest in climbing the social ladder, and also continues to show a lack of interest in sexual relations with Mildred.

 George and Mildred's next-door neighbours are Jeffrey Fourmile, a snobbish estate agent and his wife Ann.
 Ann and Mildred become good friends, but Jeffrey is frequently irritated by George, with their spats providing much of the show's humour.
 The Fourmiles have a young son, Tristram, who gets on well with George, much to the chagrin of Jeffrey (particularly because Jeffrey supports the Conservative Party, while George puts socialist ideas into Tristram's head).
-In series three, Ann gives birth to a second child; Tarquin.
+In series three, Ann gives birth to a second son, Tarquin.

 Mildred's snobbish sister Ethel and her rich husband Humphrey occasionally visit, as does Mildred's elderly mother.
 Having married wealth, Ethel enjoys trying to make Mildred feel inferior by showing off her latest car or fur coat, at which point Mildred often makes subtle digs at Ethel's age, or social status and pretensions.
 George however, is far less subtle.
-George's friend Jerry, a jack-of-all-trades and common swindler, also visits occasionally, much to Mildred's annoyance.
-Jerry is fond of referring to Mildred as "Mildew".
-Jerry is the only other character from Man About the House to reappear in this series.
+George's friend Jerry, a jack-of-all-trades and common swindler, also visits occasionally, much to the annoyance of Mildred, to whom Jerry refers as "Mildew".
+Although some characters and events of Man About the House are mentioned in some episodes, Jerry is the only one who actually appears in George and Mildred.

 In the first series, George buys Mildred a Yorkshire Terrier called Truffles after the Ropers are unable to adopt a child (Mildred later registers her with the kennel club as "Truffles duBorbon Fitzwilliam III").

 Episodes

 Props

-George Roper's 1933 Brough motorcycle combination—shown to regular comic effect in the opening titles of series 2, 3 and 5—is now exhibited at the London Motorcycle Museum.
+George Roper's 1934 Brough Superior motorcycle combination—shown to regular comic effect in the opening titles of series 2, 3 and 5— was exhibited at the London Motorcycle Museum.
 It also appeared in the BBC sitcom Dad's Army.
 In episodes 1-6 of Series 1, George drives a Reliant Regal three-wheeler – which he swaps for a caravan in the episode "Where My Caravan Has Rested".
 The Fourmiles' car was Ford Granada Mk1 in Series 1–4 changing to a Volvo 240 estate in Series 5.

 Filming locations

-The exterior shots for the Roper and Fourmile residences were filmed at 46 and 44 Manor Road, Teddington, Middlesex (now South West London) TW11 8AB.
+The exterior shots for the Roper and Fourmile residences were filmed at 46 and 44 Manor Road, Teddington, Middlesex TW11 8AB.
 Interior scenes were filmed at the nearby Thames Television studios in Teddington.